viacheslav-chugunov/suzie-the-cat-bot/README.md

 # Suzie the cat telegram bot

 ## General
-A bot that allows you to feed, pet or play with a cat named Susie.
+A bot that allows you to feed, pet or play with a cat named Suzie.
 In addition to the above, you can request a photo of a cat and get one random photo from a set of assets.

 ## Licence
 ```